GarethDooling/footy/README.md

 Author - Gareth Dooling

-Acknowledgements - htr-volker, The Earl of Gray & Cleon909 for design & layout of readme documents
+Acknowledgements - htr-volker, The Earl of Gray & Cleon909 for design & layout of readme.md document.